jimmiebtlr/go-alg/README.md

 go-alg
 ======

-Implementing the algorithms as they're presented in basic AI class on Udactiy (slowly though).
+Golang implementation of algorithms as they're presented in basic AI class on Udactiy (slowly though).